 Teaching includes input on theology and biblical interpretation, along with mentoring, and practical guidance on evangelism, outreach and ministry skills.
 Hands-on experience of outreach is also a core component of this training, enabling students to put the theory into practice.

-With colleges in locations as diverse as Brazil, the Netherlands, Australia, New Zealand and Mexico, essential training is within reach for any aspiring missionary.
+With colleges in Brazil, the Netherlands, Australia, New Zealand and Mexico, and hopefully one in East Africa soon, residential training is within reach for any aspiring missionary.

 Equipping the mission-minded: read more about our Cross-cultural Training Centres here.